lexical-lsp/vscode-lexical/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on setting up dependencies.

+The extension automatically downloads and installs a predefined build of Lexical from a private S3 repository.
+Follow [the instructions below](#using-a-version-of-lexical-other-than-the-predefined-one) if you want to make sure you're using the latest version.
+Support for automatic download of the latest release will be coming soon.

 ### Starting the extension for development

 Press F5.
 VSCode should build and start the extension.